 HHS recognizes that refusals of care can carry costs for patients.
 84 Fed.
 Reg. at 23,251.
 But HHS will not concede that such refusals will increase under the Final Rule.
 Instead, it argues that commenters claiming "that the rule would result in harm" failed to "establish[] a causal relationship between this rule and how it would affect health care access."
 Id. at 23,250.
-This professed uncertainty as to whether the Final Rule will lead to more refusals of care is inconsistent with HHS's claims about the benefits of the Final Rule, with findings HHS made in the 2011 Rescission, and with studies that HHS relies upon in the current proceeding.
+This professed uncertainty is inconsistent with HHS's claims about the Final Rule's benefits, findings HHS made in the 2011 Rescission, and studies that HHS relies upon in the current proceeding.

 As noted earlier, in its description of the Final Rule's benefits, HHS claims that "as a result of this rule, more individuals, having been apprised of [their conscience] rights, will assert them."

 Id.
 It is difficult to imagine how a rule could cause more workers to assert a right to deny care without also causing an increase in denials of care.
 HHS cannot have it both ways.
 If the Final Rule affects providers' behavior it will also affect patients' experiences.
 HHS's logical inconsistency on this point renders the Final Rule arbitrary and capricious.
 See Gen. Chem.
-Corp. v.
-United States, 817 F.2d 844,
+Corp.